TechtonicAcademy/TG-Pre-Work/README.md

 put your answer here

-## How many instances of the the databases connected to the server application are created?
+## How many instances of the databases connected to the server application are created?

 put your answer here